olha-yatskivska/qa-study-hub/theory/istqb-foundation/chapter-01-fundamentals/01-04-test-activities-testware-test-roles/test-activities-testware-test-roles.md

 |🚀 **Test execution**| Running the tests (manual or automated) in accordance with the test execution schedule (test runs).
 Actual test results are compared with the expected results. the test results are logged.
 Anomalies are analyzed to identify their likely causes.| 📓 Test logs, Defect reports (Bugs)|  🛠️ The Testing Role   |
 | 🏁 **Test completion**|Occurs at project milestone (e.g, release, end of iteration, test level complition) for any unresolved defects, change requests or product backlog items created.
 The test enviroment is shut down to an agreed state.
 The test activities are analyzed to identify lessons learned and improvements for future iterations, releases, or projects.
 A Test complition report is created and communicated to the stakeholders.
 For Scrum team: retro, demo, sprint review, * demo = test summary report as meeting. | 🏁 Test Completion Report, Action Items for improvement of subsequent projects or iterations, Documanted Lessons Learned, and Change Requests (e.g., as product Backlog Items) | 👤 Test Management |

+---
+## 🎓 Why this is critical for a Test Analyst
+* **Early Value (Analysis):** You prevent "bugs in requirements" by performing static testing during the Analysis phase.
+Identifying a flaw in a User Story is significantly cheaper than finding it during execution.

+* **Strategic Coverage (Design):** You ensure that High-level Test Cases cover all test conditions.
+Your expertise in test techniques (like Decision Tables or Boundary Value Analysis) ensures maximum coverage with minimum test cases.

+* **Efficiency (Implementation):** By prioritizing Test Procedures and organizing Test Suites, you ensure that the most critical tests are run first, providing fast feedback to the team.

+* **Traceability:** You bridge the gap between "Business Requirements" and "Technical Execution," making sure that the final Test Completion report actually proves the software is ready for the user.

+* **Agile Context:** Demo sessions act as a "live" Test Summary Report for stakeholders.

+* **Static Testing:** Happens primarily during the Test Analysis phase when you review the Test Basis.

+* **Testware Archiving:** During Test Completion, ensure that automated scripts and data are saved for future regression.